 EducationPhD, Sociology & Social Policy, University of Stirling, 2005

 MSW, University of Toronto, 1998

 BA Hon, Sociology and Spanish, Trent University, 1994

-Hulko, W., Wilson, D., & Balestrery, J. (Eds). (forthcoming).
-Indigenous peoples and dementia: Experiencing and understanding memory loss in three settled nations.
+Hulko, W., Wilson, D., & Balestrery, J. (Eds).
+(2019).
+Indigenous peoples and dementia: New understandings of memory loss and memory care.
 Vancouver, BC: UBC Press.